 Late last year I was hearing some exciting things about California Stem Cell, Inc. under the leadership of Hans Keirstead.
+(2020 update: interestingly 3 years ago Keirstead ran for congress, but the campaign didn’t quite make it.)

 In fact, I thought a big move for California Stem was in the cards for 2014 and looking into my stem cell crystal ball, I went so far as to make that one of my top 10 stem cell predictions for 2014.